akeneo/pim-helpcenter/content/updates/2021-03/5-Events-API-logs.md

 ![Event logs screen](../img/event-logs-screen.png)

-To finish, you can also download these logs in `.txt` format.
+Finally, you can also download these logs in `.txt` format.

 ::: more
 [What is the Events API?](https://api.akeneo.com/events-documentation/introduction.html)